geoffrich/geoffrich.net/src/posts/page-transitions-1.md

 Here’s the final [repo](https://github.com/geoffrich/sveltekit-view-transitions) and [deployed demo](https://sveltekit-shared-element-transitions-codelab.vercel.app/).

-## One caveat

-There is one caveat with this current integration with SvelteKit.
-Because starting a page transition makes the page non-interactive, you want it to resolve as quickly as possible.
-However, we currently start the transition in `beforeNavigate`, which runs _before_ any data fetching starts.
-If you have a slow API, the user could be waiting for multiple seconds with a frozen page, which is definitely non-ideal.
-This wasn’t an issue in this demo since all the data is local, but would become an issue in any application with dynamic data.

-There is a [SvelteKit feature request](https://github.com/sveltejs/kit/issues/5689) to improve this by adding a lifecycle method that occurs after data loading has completed, so this could be a non-issue in the future.
-Also, using [preloading](https://kit.svelte.dev/docs/link-options#data-sveltekit-preload-data) and [streaming in non-essential data](https://kit.svelte.dev/docs/load#streaming-with-promises) can help pages load more quickly.

 ## Wrapping up

 I’m excited for this API and the features it will unlock, even though it will be a while before it becomes a spec and is implemented cross-browser.